Liaquat Ali Khan: Domestic struggles

 Differences and problems also leveled up with the Pakistan Armed Forces, and a local and native section of Pakistan Army was completely hostile towards Ali Khan's diplomatic approach with India.
-The existence of high level opposition was revealed in the Rawalpindi conspiracy, sponsored by Chief of General Staff Major-General Akbar Khan, and headed by communist leader Faiz Ahmad Faiz.
+The existence of high level opposition was revealed in the Rawalpindi conspiracy, sponsored by Chief of General Staff Akbar Khan, and headed by communist leader Faiz Ahmad Faiz.
 Another difference came when Khan also intensified policies to make the country a parliamentary democracy and federal republic.
 During his tenure, Khan supervised the promulgation of the October Objectives in 1949 which passed by the Constituent Assembly.
 The document was aimed as an Islamic, democratic and federal constitution and government.
 Disagreement existed about the approach and methods to realise these aims.

 The third major difference was itself in the Muslim League; the party had weak political structure with no public base ground or support.
-Its activities reveled in high factionalism, low commitment to resolve public problems, corruption and incompetency of planning social and economics programmes.
+Its activities reveled in high factionalism, low commitment to resolve public problems, corruption and incompetency of planning social and economic programs.
 In East Pakistan, Ali Khan's lack of attention for the development of the Bengali section of the state brought about a bad juncture for the prime minister and his party, where its ideology was vague.
 In terms of its political base, it was both weak and narrow, and could not compete in West-Pakistan as well as in East-Pakistan where traditional families were endowed with enormous political power.
 In West Pakistan, the Muslim League failed to compete against the socialists, and in East Pakistan the communists.

 1951 military scandal

-Ali Khan's relation with General Sir Douglas Gracey deteriorated, prompting General Gracey to retire soon after the conflict.
-In January 1951, Ali Khan approved the appointment of General Ayub Khan to succeed Gracey as the first native Commander-in-Chief of the Pakistan Army.
+Khan's relation with General Sir Douglas Gracey deteriorated, prompting General Gracey to retire soon after the conflict.
+In January 1951, Khan approved the appointment of General Ayub Khan to succeed Gracey as the first native Commander-in-Chief of the Pakistan Army.
 During this time the socialists gained a significant amount of support.
 Senior military leaders and prominent socialists plotted to overthrow the government of Ali Khan.
 Those involved reportedly included Chief of General Staff Major General Akbar Khan and Marxist-socialist politician Faiz Ahmad Faiz, the leaders of the coup plot.
 The Military Police arrested many in the military services; more than 14 officers were charged for plotting the coup.
 The Rawalpindi Conspiracy, as it became known, was the first attempted coup in Pakistan's history.
 The arrested conspirators were tried in secret and given lengthy jail sentences.